saxbophone/libsxbp/CONTRIBUTING.md

 ## Code Style

-I haven't yet formalised the style guide for this project, but this is something I plan to do in the future.
-Until then, if you could try your best to follow the style of existing code, that will help a great deal.
+I only have a rough style guide for this project, but there are certain things which I have a fairly concrete opinion of (most of which are listed below).
+Just try your best to follow the style of existing code and I will happily clarify with you if there is any ambiguity.

-In addition, please make sure:
+Concrete points of style:

 - You commit files with Unix Line-endings (`\n` `<LF>` `0x0a`)
 - Each text file committed has a trailing newline at the end
 - Your C code is compliant to the ISO C99 and C11 standards
 - C source code is indented with 4 spaces per indentation level (no tabs)
+- C source code lines are limited to 79 or 80 columns
 - Public functions are prototyped in the correct C Header file, all private declarations are declared `static`
-- Every public function (and ideally private too) has an accompanying explanatory comment
+- Every public function (and ideally private too) has an accompanying explanatory comment.
+Public function _must_ include Doxygen documentation
+- Use `snake_case` throughout for symbol-naming
+  - Variables and function names use `lower_snake_case`
+  - Constants and Preprocessor Macros use `UPPER_SNAKE_CASE`
+- Type names are suffixed with a `_t`
+- Public symbols are prefixed with `sxbp_` or `SXBP_`, depending on the capitalisation state of the symbol
+- The asterisk (`*`) in pointer types goes with the type, not the identifier

 ## Testing